KoganeShiro/ft_transcendence/README.md

 - [x] Tournament
 - [x] Remove rank for ttt
 - [x] Stats start at match 0
+- [x] Friend seems to always call the api even if i am not in the friend page

+- [x] Check if modify, the name is update in tournament
+- [x] Add the name of the player in-game in tournament

 - [x] Modify the lang and the theme to put it in the database

 - [ ] See if you have a cookie, Ask for refresh token, Send request with the refresh token in the header on logout, remove all cookie session

 - [-] Fix the decalage on the canva
-- [ ] Friend seems to always call the api even if i am not in the friend page

-- [ ] Check if modify, the name is update in tournament
-- [ ] Add the name of the player in-game in tournament

 - [ ] Remove all the console.log

-- [ ] Add otp if we disable it
+- [ ] Add otp code if we disable it

+- [ ] User delete can still make API call

+- [ ] Fix the name of the player in remote

-- [ ] Pong AI
+- [x] Pong AI
 - [ ] Add hit box on local
 - [ ] Add data for with friend and ttt ai
 - [ ] Make a README to explain what modules, how to launch (+ tuto)